pylessard/python-can-isotp/doc/source/isotp/implementation.rst

 Depending on your constraints, you may want to have the IsoTP protocol layer to run in Python (in the user space).
 For example, if you want to rely on `python-can <https://python-can.readthedocs.io/>`_ for the support of your CAN interface, you will need to run the IsoTP layer in Python.

 In such case, the :class:`isotp.TransportLayer<isotp.TransportLayer>` will be the right tool.
-One must first define functions to access the hardware and given as parameters with ``rxfn`` and ``txfn``.
+One must first define functions to access the hardware and provide them to the :class:`isotp.TransportLayer<isotp.TransportLayer>` as parameters named ``rxfn`` and ``txfn``.

 .. autoclass:: isotp.TransportLayer